Raised to Life, Seated in Glory

 And I will ask the Father, and he will give you another advocate to help you and be with you forever— the Spirit of truth.
 The world cannot accept him, because it neither sees him nor knows him.
 But you know him, for he lives with you and will be in you.

-So, Jesus rose from the dead, gave the gift of the Spirit, and suddenly all his teaching, relating to others, and the disposition of his human soul are now in reach for me in:
+So, Jesus rose from the dead, gave the gift of the Spirit, and suddenly NOW all his teaching, relating to others, and the disposition of his human soul are in reach for me in:

 Turning from reliance on self, yielding to God’s word, seeking his presence, choosing to follow his voice and his heart alone…